awsdocs/amazon-route53-docs/doc_source/routing-to-rds-db.md

 **TTL \(Seconds\)**
 Accept the default value of **300**\.
 **Value**
-Type the domain name of the DB instance that you want to open connections to\.
+Enter the domain name of the DB instance that you want to open connections to\.
 This is the value that you got when you performed the procedure [To get the domain name for your Amazon RDS DB instance](#routing-to-rds-db-get-instance-domain-name-procedure)\.
 **Routing Policy**
 Accept the default value of **Simple**\.